-The RTCP messages are always MUST be encrypted in their entirety by a block cipher in CBC mode.
+The RTCP messages MUST always be encrypted in their entirety by a block cipher in CBC mode.
 After the message is encrypted, an additional header and MAC (Message Authentication Code) are added.
 The result packet has the format in the following diagram.